ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/02_CUT&RUN_sample_prep.md

 ## Fragment Size

 While in other techniques, like RNA-seq, the size of the fragments is controlled during library prep, in CUT&RUN, fragments are generated during the protocol by the MNase.
-Because the nuclease cleaves specifically where the antibody is bound, the length of the resulting DNA is highly informative of the protein’s identity and its "footprint" on the genome.
-Generally, it is accepted that fragments <120 bp correspond to those bound by transcription factor, while 150 bp and 300 bp correspond to mono- and di-nucleosomes, respectively, indicating that the protein of interest is a histone or a histone binding protein.
+Because the nuclease cleaves specifically where the antibody is bound, the length of the resulting DNA is highly informative of the protein's identity and its "footprint" on the genome.
+Generally, it is accepted that fragments <120 bp correspond to those bound by a transcription factor, while 150 bp and 300 bp correspond to mono- and di-nucleosomes, respectively, indicating that the protein of interest is a histone or a histone-binding protein.
 Fragments of 500 bp or above are usually considered background.
 Therefore, the SPRI step of the library prep is highly dependent on what is known about the protein of interest.
 In all cases, a double-sided size selection is recommended: first, a low ratio (~0.6x) is used to remove the big, uninformative pieces of DNA.
 The beads are discarded and the supernatant is kept.
 Depending on the type of protein being studied, the second SPRI, isolation step varies:

 <br>